mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 }
 {% endhighlight %}

 This version looks very similar to the one based on `Either`.
 Only the return types differ.
 This is because both types are monads and we use a for comprehension in both cases.
 Now let's add the Error handling again.
-In this version we can't tell from the type what errors we might get.
+In this version we can't tell from the type what errors we might encounter.
 With `Try` we are relying on `Exception`s for error handling.
 We dig through the source code and find the following exception hierarchy:

 {% highlight scala %}
 sealed class MyException(msg: String) extends Exception(msg, null)